Fruithailu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all the lines in the file /etc/passwd that do not contain the pattern "bin" display all lines of the file /etc/ssh/sshd_config starting with letter replace all characters A and C from input to Z and e respectively
+display all the lines in the file /etc/passwd that do not contain the pattern "bin" display all lines of the file /etc/ssh/sshd_config starting with letter replace all characters A and C from input to Z and e respectively create a script that remove all letter c and c from input